Disease Risk From Pests In Your Home

 What Pests, Carry & Spread Disease?

 Some pests are more critical than others with respect to disease.
-For this reason, we shall quickly separate pests into two groups.
+For this reason, we shall quickly separate pests into three groups.

-Pests which are injurious to health and pests that are just a nuisance or cause damage to property.
-Sometimes there is an overlap in this, but for simplicity, we will focus on those considered injurious to human health.
+Pests of medical importance, pests of economic importance and nuisance pests.
+Sometimes an overlap occurs, but for simplicity, we will focus on those considered injurious to human health.

 Pests we describe as injurious to human health may bite, and sting, but more concerning to human populations across the globe is a pest’s ability to spread or transmit pathogenic microorganisms or microbes.